pal-thomassen/MMM-stoic-quotes/README.md

 ## Updating the module

-In your magic mirror directory.
+In your MagicMirror directory.
 This will pull the latest code from github.

 ```bash
 cd modules/MMM-stoic-quotes